NoBrainerORM/nobrainer.io/docs/persistence.md

   A `NoBrainer::Error::DocumentNotFound` error will be raised if the document can no longer be found.

-Neither `update()`, `replace()`, `delete`, `destroy`, `save`, `save!` will raise.
+Note that `delete`, `destroy`, `save`, `save!` do not raise if the instance document no longer exists in the database when performing the operation.
-These methods will silently fail if the document is no longer in the database while it was supposed to be.
+These methods will silently fail.
 If you have the need to detect such occurrences, please create an issue on GitHub.

 NoBrainer never autosaves a model behind the scene.
 When working with a database that does not support transactions, you need to be in full control of